vkotu/TtChallenge/README.md

 You will see the prompts to  "Enter a Command:"
 You can start testing by issuing commmands, program exits as soon as you enter "END"

-If providing file as input
+If providing file as input run the below command at step 5

-1. follow Steps 1 to 4
-2. java com.tt.challenge.Main inputfilepath
+java com.tt.challenge.Main inputfilepath

 Walkthrough:<br/>
 ![Video Walkthrough](walkthrough.gif)